0xabu/pdfannots/README.md

 [![PyPI version](https://img.shields.io/pypi/v/pdfannots)](https://pypi.org/project/pdfannots/)

-This program extracts annotations (highlights, comments, etc.) from a PDF file, and formats them as Markdown or exports them to JSON.
+This program extracts annotations (highlights, comments, etc.) from a PDF file, and formats them either as Markdown, as JSON, or as Markdown coupled with EDN files (for example for use with [LogSeq](https://github.com/logseq/logseq/issues)).
 It is primarily intended for use in reviewing submissions to scientific conferences/journals.

 ![Sample/demo of pdfannots extracting Markdown from an annotated PDF](doc/demo.png)